 When you’re choosing your solar panels, you’ll also need to decide what’s more important to you: efficiency or profit.
 The most efficient solar panels tend to be the most expensive.
 This means that although they’ll generate a lot of electricity, it’ll take you longer to start getting a return on your investment than if you bought cheaper, less efficient panels.

 You can work out how long it’ll take for a solar panel system to start generating profit using this simple equation:

 Solar panel costs (including purchase, installation and maintenance) ÷ yearly energy bill saving

 = number of years before you start generating a profit

 It’s sensible to have a rough idea of how long you’re likely to be living in your home when you’re trying to find the best solar panels for you.

 If it’s a relatively short amount of time then you’ll probably want to pick cheaper, less efficient solar panels.
 But if you have plans to stay in your home for a very long time, you might want to go for a more efficient and expensive system.
 This is because it’ll make you more profit in the long run.

-Finding a solar panel installer
+4. Find a reputable solar panel installer

-A reliable installer can be a big help when you’re searching for solar panels.
+A reputable installer can be a big help when you’re searching for solar panels.
 They can assess the area you want to fit your system and give you expert advice to help you pick the best solar panels for you.
 They can also help you work out what your solar panel profits will be and when you’ll start earning them.